 It is therefore wise for you to spend some time studying the trends in dentistry and the evolving technology so that you can draw up a plan to continuously upgrade your equipment and methods to stay relevant in the evolving field.

 It is true that new technology can be pricy and one needs to plan carefully before making an acquisition.
-However, the price tag of new equipment should not be a reason for you to stay with outdated equipment because the quality of patient care that you offer will suffer and the dental practice may stagnate or even regress.
+However, the price tag of new equipment should not be a reason for you to stay with outdated equipment, says our friend Dr. Josh Eastham, a dentist in Grand Junction.
+Why?
+Because the quality of patient care that you offer will suffer and the dental practice may stagnate or even regress.

 A better approach to take is to design a comprehensive plan detailing how and when you will upgrade different pieces of equipment.
 You can also talk to suppliers about financing options so that your practice isn’t left behind as dentistry goes hi-tech.
-In this way, you will effortlessly acquire sub-enamel illumination tools like LUM, the best intraoral cameras like the IRIS Intraoral Camera for Mac and many other pieces of digital dentistry equipment.
+In this way, you will effortlessly acquire sub-enamel illumination tools like LUM, the best intraoral cameras like the X80 intraoral camera, and many other pieces of digital dentistry equipment.

 Challenge #4: Thinking You Don’t Have Time to Implement Changes